Home

 under construction

 The most famous area is the Gunung Mulu National Park which is a World Heritage site.
+The adjoining Gunung Buda National Park is smaller but also has some large caves.
 The Niah Caves complex also ranks high in importance.
 Other areas include the Bau-Serian area, roughly extending south of Kuching to the Kalimantan border.
 In the Bintulu area are the Arip, Kakus and Sarang caves.
 Further east are several limestone outcrops in various areas of the Baram.
+There are also a few sandstone caves in Sarawak.